-Like most low-cost HDTVs, the NS-24DF311SE21 is simply designed.
-The LED display is surrounded by a simple half-inch glossy black plastic bezel, with an Insignia logo in the lower bezel, and a protrusion on the lower-left edge holding the power indicator and remote sensor.
-The screen stands on a pair of V-shaped feet that face inward holding it up very stably.
+Like most low-cost HDTVs, this Insignia TV has a straightforward design.
+The LED display is surrounded by a simple half-inch glossy black plastic bezel, an Insignia logo in the lower bezel, and a protrusion on the lower-left edge holding the power indicator and remote sensor.
+The screen stands on a pair of V-shaped feet that face inward, holding it up very stably.

 Around the back, there are three HDMI inputs, a USB port, and an optical audio output facing the left edge.
-There is also an Ethernet port, antenna/cable connector, and an RCA composite video input facing downward, in the same location.
+An Ethernet port, antenna/cable connector, and an RCA composite video input is facing downward in the exact location.
 On the lower right corner of the back of the TV, there is a power/input combo and other buttons for physical controls.